Kanekolovi/Karaneko-Prologue-Lore/Places/Karam's Home.md

 > [!example] Reference
 > 「It's you.」「It's you again.」

-- Although never commented on afterwards, There are similar cat towers in [[Yurim's house]]
+- Although never commented on afterwards, There are similar cat towers in [[Yurim's House]]
 - It is [[Nayan]] that takes care of plants here.
 - A football is left in a corner, reminding you of when you covered [[Ark]] by taking the blame of him breaking the window.
 Your [[Mother]] wasn't mad at you, instead she was proud, and everyone liked your initiative.
 Karam hurts from the "what if"'s
 - [[Mupton]] left his controller home a long time ago